-Locate, interpret, and critically evaluate scholarly articles in developmental psychology.
+- Locate, interpret, and critically evaluate scholarly articles in developmental psychology

 qualitative analysis, and interpretation.

-Clearly and effectively express ideas using oral communication skills with attention
+- Clearly and effectively express ideas using oral communication skills with attention

 to audience and topic.

-and for a variety of audiences, using APA format when appropriate.
+a variety of audiences, using APA format when appropriate.

-Describe and defend the guidelines for the ethical treatment
+- Describe and explain the guidelines, and their importance, for the ethical treatment

 of children and adolescents as articulated by the American Psychological Association

 and the Society for Research in Child Development.